 Howard School District 48-3 School District

-- Public schools in Howard School District 48-3 School District have an average math proficiency score of 51% (versus the South Dakota public school average of 47%), and reading proficiency score of 64% (versus the 54% statewide average).
-This district's average school ranking is in the top 30% of public schools in South Dakota.
+Public schools in Howard School District 48-3 School District have an average math proficiency score of 51% (versus the South Dakota public school average of 47%), and reading proficiency score of 64% (versus the 54% statewide average).
+This district's average testing ranking is 8/10, which is in the top 30% of public schools in South Dakota.

 |School District Name||Howard School District 48-3 School District|